In developing the e-CRM, I have found the following helper methods very useful :-

 g) Use Rake db:schema:dump to create a schema.rb based on the underlying database schema .
 See following snapshot of Radrails in action

-h) Create an empty migration file say 001_migrate2mysql and copy the contents to the Self.Up Method as shown in the Radrails snapshot as follows :-
+h) Create an empty migration file say 001_migrate2mysql and copy the contents to the Self.Up Method as shown in the Radrails snapshot as follows :-Well, I had to do exactly that when I decided to rewrite an existing 200+tables CRM solution into e-CRM, a Rails application.
+This is what I did :-

 That's it !